 After you login, select Cloud Security from the landing page.
 Next, click the App Launcher(on top of the page) and choose CIEM(Cloud Infrastructure Entitlement Management).

-Step 2: Access the Identity for Which You Want to Review Excessive Permissions
+Step 2: Access the Infrastructure for Which You Want to Review Excessive Permissions

 From the CIEM dashboard, click on any of the Identity blocks(user/role/group/policy) to open the additional details page.